Twisted Guide

 Note that enraged Glisten reaches 28.8 chase speed during Panic Mode (without Suppression Card), which means even 5 Star Movement Speed Toons — Bassie, Eclipse (Blackouts), Looey (1 Heart), Pebble, and Razzle — may struggle without Items or Movement Speed Trinkets.
 Being chased by Twisted Vee simultaneously compounds the problem, as Glisten's chase speed matches Pebble's running speed and is only slightly below Twisted Pebble's Panic Mode speed.

-- The community has nicknamed the act of staying near Twisted Glisten "babysitting."
+- The community has nicknamed the act of staying near Twisted Glisten 'babysitting.'

 - Twisted Glisten is eligible for a full render update, as his enraged eye was changed in v0.12.1 while his render was not updated.
+If updated, his change would be much more apparent compared to other Twisteds eligible for render changes like Twisted Dandy (Tapes models) and Twisted Astro (missing shorts).

 - Twisted Glisten was the first Rare Twisted to be optimized.